Polycystic Kidney Disease Clinical Presentation

 Palpable, bilateral flank masses occur in patients with advanced ADPKD.
 Nodular hepatomegaly occurs in those with severe polycystic liver disease.

-Symptoms related to renal failure (eg, pallor, uremic fetor, dry skin, edema) are rare upon presentation.
+Symptoms related to kidney failure (eg, pallor, uremic fetor, dry skin, edema) are rare upon presentation.

 Complications

 End-stage renal disease (ESRD) is the most frequent complication of ADPKD.
-The prevalence of hypertension increases with age, with a rate of approximately 85% when patients enter ESRD.
+The prevalence of hypertension increases with age, with a rate of approximately 85% in patients entering ESRD.

 Polycystic liver disease